curtrade/channel-strategy-selector/README.md

 # channel-strategy-selector

-This module separates logic of multiple channels from app busyness logic.
+This module separates logic of multiple channels from app business logic.
 Realized example channels for viber (messaging-api-viber) and telegram (node-telegram-bot-api).

 ## Scheme of usage
 `````javascript